share

 Test and Monitor All Processes

-The continuous monitoring of the performance, data flow, errors, and other crucial metrics can help identify bottlenecks and unforeseen EHR interoperability issues.
+The continuous monitoring of the performance, data flow, errors, and other crucial metrics can help identify bottlenecks and unforeseen EHR compatibility issues.
 Also, it's advisable to test all the software in your organization to ensure that messages are composed and shared error-free to detect any possible data interoperability issues in healthcare in the early stages.

 UNIFIED MEDICAL SOLUTIONS — CODEIT EXPERTISE